 We will ensure no further benefits are paid and will ensure that if benefits have been paid, that they have not been paid to you.
 If we have questions after you submit your information, we will reach out to you, and there is no need to call.

 What can I do to protect my identity?

 Report unemployment identity theft to the U.S. Department of Justice’s National Center for Disaster Fraud.
 Select ‘COVID-19 (Coronavirus)’ as the disaster that relates to your complaint and check the Unemployment Insurance-Related Identity Theft box for the reason that applies to the conduct you are reporting.
 You can also find helpful information, including resources and information such as credit bureau contact information on the U.S. Department of Labor website.

 Unfortunately, most states have experienced similar difficulties, and this is a nationwide problem.
-The department contracted with ID.me for online identity verification in December.
-Identity verification was fully integrated into the initial claim application process in May, greatly reducing fraudulently filed claims.
+The department contracted with ID.me for online identity verification in late 2020.
+Identity verification was fully integrated into the initial claim application process in May 2021, greatly reducing fraudulently filed claims.
 We have a responsibility to taxpayers to ensure that benefits are only going to people who are entitled to them.
 The department is working closely with the U.S. Department of Labor, the Office of the Inspector General, the FBI and other law enforcement entities on this situation.